scijs/fourier-transform/readme.md

 ## Thanks

 To all the [existing fft packages](./benchmark.md), without them this one would not be possible.
 Special thanks to @corbanbrook for the most efficient implementation in [dsp.js](https://github.com/corbanbrook/dsp.js).
+This package is based on [dsp.js RFFT](https://github.com/corbanbrook/dsp.js/blob/master/dsp.js#L554), which is based on [RealFFT](http://www.jjj.de/fxt/).

 ## Contribute